how to install EndeavourOS on Raspberry Pi

 Here are a few links to help you:

-• Pacman documentation
+• Pacman documentation.

 • Packages list: that might be easier if you are used to a graphic package manager.
-Use this website to find the packages name, and install them with the previous command.
+Use this website to find the package’s name, and install them with the previous command.

 I tried to find a package manager that could be easier for a beginner.
 The only one I successfully installed is tkPacman.
-It’s a minimalist app that will give you a list of compatible packages, and help you to install them, it looks like this:
+It’s a minimalist app that will give you a list of compatible packages, and help you install them, it looks like this:

 Use pacman in the command line to install it: